How We Determine the Best Mortgage Lenders for First-Time Homebuyers

 Veterans United takes the top slot for best VA loan lender because the company is 100% designed for VA borrowers.
 The landing pages, home guides, website content and even the name is all aimed at VA mortgage applicants.
 You can find all the information you need about the VA loan process from applying for your certificate of eligibility, to getting a VA appraiser to assess your home.
 The company is also the top VA loan lender.
 In 2017, Veterans United originated the most VA purchase loans in the U.S. Veterans United also has a strong reputation for customer service and is available across the U.S. The company originates loans in all 50 states and has offices in 18 states.

 While this lender is great for first-time VA homebuyers, those who are more familiar with the loan process or who want to rate shop may not be satisfied.
 Veterans United doesn’t publish current rates but does offer online prequalification or preapproval.
 If you’re more of a do-it-yourself type who wants to prequalify online and rate shop, you may want to try a large, online lender such as Quicken Loans for your next VA loan.
 That said, for those who want to understand the process and speak to an actual human being for most of the process, Veterans United makes sense for you in this way as well.
 However, if you’d rather keep all your financial services in one spot, you might find that our runner-up, USAA Bank, or Navy Federal, both large banking operations that offer VA loans, may be a better fit for your needs.

 Runner up: USAA Bank

 Best Mortgage Lender for High Income First-Time Homebuyers: SoFi

-SoFi is an ideal choice for borrowers who seek conventional mortgages and have solid incomes.
+SoFi is an ideal choice for borrowers seeking conventional and jumbo mortgages that have solid incomes.
 The lender is an online company based in San Francisco, California that started with student loan refinancing.
-Now working in the mortgage space, SoFi aims to shake things up by offering home loans with no origination fees.
-It’s not a short-lived offer either.
-The company stands behind its low-cost and unique approach.
-In comparison, most lenders charge around $1,150 for origination.
+Now working in the mortgage space, SoFi aims to shake things up by offering a 50% discount on origination fees that's exclusive to SoFi members.